+Are you worried about stock market losses?
 There is an old but famous joke about stocks and the stock market.
 If you have lost some money in the stock market and feel bad about it, don’t worry.
-Ask somebody you know about their losses in the stock market, and you will feel better that you lost less money.
+Ask somebody you know about their stock market loss stories, and you will feel better about losing less.

 While this joke has been doing rounds for several decades now and is still quite relevant because there is absolutely no shortage of people who lose money in stock markets daily.
 According to popular estimates, as much as 90% of people lose money in stock markets, including both new and seasoned investors.

 Isn’t it shocking?
 But it is a fact.
 There are countless reasons why investors lose money in stock markets.
 Let’s take a detailed look at some of the top reasons.

 1. Investing in the stock market based on rumors and stock tips

 Have you ever received an SMS which reads like this “Buy 1000 quantity of XYZ stocks for xx price?
 Huge upside expected in one month as it will be acquired by ABC company” or “Invest in bulk in XYZ stock as the company to soon acquire exclusive distribution rights of ABC product or service.
 So buy now at a low price of xx to sell at a high price of xx x within a few months”?